Richard Carpenter: The Richard Carpenter Trio, Spectrum and Summerchimes

 Carpenter created the Richard Carpenter Trio in 1965 with sister Karen and friend Wes Jacobs.
 Richard played the piano, Karen played the drums and Wes played the tuba and bass.

 In 1966, the Richard Carpenter Trio played "Iced Tea" and "The Girl from Ipanema" at the Hollywood Bowl Battle of the Bands.
 They won the competition and shortly after recorded three songs at RCA Studios: "Every Little Thing", "Strangers in the Night" and the Carpenter original, "Iced Tea".
-"Iced Tea" is the only recording that was officially released to the public.
+"Iced Tea" is the only recording that was officially released to the public, having been included on the 2003 compilation album The Essential Collection 1965–1997, released by A&M Records.

-In 1967, Richard and John Bettis worked briefly at Disneyland but were fired for performing modern pop music instead of the turn-of-the-century songs they were hired to play.
-In the same year, Richard, Karen and Bettis joined three other student musicians (Leslie Johnson, Gary Sims and Danny Woodhams) from Long Beach State to form a sextet, Spectrum.
+In 1967, Richard and John Bettis worked briefly at Disneyland but were fired by their talent supervisor, one Vic Guder, for performing modern pop music instead of the turn-of-the-century songs they were hired to play.
+When their second album, "Close to You" released in 1970, Carpenter composed a song titled "Mr. Guder" out of pure aggravation and revenge for the man.
+Later in 1967, Richard, Karen and Bettis joined three other student musicians (Leslie Johnson, Gary Sims and Danny Woodhams) from Long Beach State to form a sextet, Spectrum.
 Although Spectrum played frequently at LA-area nightclubs such as Whisky a Go Go, they met with an unenthusiastic response—their broad harmonies and avoidance of rock 'n' roll limited the band's commercial potential.
 Yet Spectrum was fruitful in another way, providing the raw material of future success: Bettis went on to become a lyricist for Richard's songs and all the other members, except Leslie Johnston, became members of the Carpenters..

 Following Spectrum, Carpenter formed Summerchimes.
 In a similar vein to Spectrum, the group was also short-lived but produced "Don't be Afraid", "All of My Life" and several other songs that appeared on the Carpenters' debut album.